-Direct referral to the postgraduate dean and the lead employer team, via the specialty associate deans/associate dental deans (as above) or, in the event of an emergency, direct to the postgraduate dean / local responsible officer.
+Direct referral to the Postgraduate Dean and the appropriate Lead Employer Team, via the Dental Director or specialty Associate Dean/Director (as above) or, in the event of an emergency, direct to the Postgraduate Dean / local Responsible Officer.

-Formal referral to the Doctors and Dentists Review Group (DDRG) via Forms F1, S1 or D1 as above.
+Formal referral to the Doctors and Dentists Review Group (via Forms F1, S1 or D1 as above).

-The postgraduate dean must be informed of the likely referral
+The Postgraduate Dean must be informed of the likely referral